View full guide »

-In Canada, as in other parts of the world, regulators and enforcement agencies are taking a progressively more serious stance against improper and unethical business practices.
+In Canada, regulators and enforcement agencies are taking a progressively more proactive and serious stance against improper and unethical business practices.
 This is particularly evident in Canada's adoption of remediation agreements, Ontario's creation of a Serious Fraud Office, and increased whistleblower incentives and protections.

 To ensure compliance with the complex framework of laws, regulations and governance requirements, and to detect and prevent potential violations, businesses should consult a team of legal professionals with national and international capabilities and experience.